…what most real estate companies don’t want you to know?

 - Never send someone, a friend, or a member of the company to help you with the allocation.
 Only do this when you trust the company and it’s not your first purchase.

 - If you’re an estate developer, be honest with your clients.
 Give them good services and experience.
 Also, do first come first serve.
 Don’t punish the first set of people who believed enough in you(to pay first), by taking them to the very back of the estate.

 - Get a car to move around.
 When I started I used to climb bikes here and there.
 That’s a bit risky and I won’t suggest you all do the same.
 Get a car if you can afford one and be careful where you follow real estate marketers too so they don’t kidnap or steal your car.
 A friend of mine suggests you have pepper sprays.

 These are the best tips I have for now as regards buying a piece of land or property in Nigeria.
 I hope you have learned something new.
 If you have any questions, kindly put them in the comment section below👇.

-Thank you for taking your time to read through my long real estate banter.
+Thank you for taking the time to read through my long real estate banter.

 I will like to remind you that the work has just begun.
 You need to go out there and start gaining experience.

 If you need help finding deals or getting any of the professionals involved in a real estate deal, feel free to reach out to me: